aaronspring/test_website/index.md

 - 4th May 2021: Announcement of the competition
 - 1st June 2021: Start of the competition (First date for submissions) <!-- registration: https://docs.google.com/forms/d/e/1FAIpQLSe49IleTxqEBFKzLdtkHvFQH0rPR16o6gfOFQ_L6cPzglAc2Q/viewform form available -->
+- June: 2 Town hall for Q&A meetings for different time zones
+- 1st July 2021: Freeze the rules for the competition
 - 31st October 2021: End of the competition (Final date for submissions)
+- 1st November 2021: participants make their submission codes public
+- 10th November 2021: make leaderboard public
+- 1st November 2021 - January 2022: open peer review and expert peer review, everyone can comment on submissions/codes
-- 15th December 2021: Announcement of the winners
+- February 2022: Announcement of the winners

 ## Prize